Methodism: Prayer, worship, and liturgy

-The British Methodist Church is less ordered or liturgical in worship, but makes use of the Methodist Worship Book (similar to the Church of England's Common Worship), containing worship services (liturgies) and rubrics for the celebration of other rites, such as marriage.
+The British Methodist Church is less ordered, or less liturgical, in worship.
+It makes use of the Methodist Worship Book (similar to the Church of England's Common Worship), containing set services and rubrics for the celebration of other rites, such as marriage.
 The Worship Book is also ultimately derived from Wesley's Sunday Service.

-A unique feature of American Methodism has been the observance of the season of Kingdomtide, encompassing the last 13 weeks before Advent, thus dividing the long season after Pentecost into two distinct segments.
+A unique feature of American Methodism has been the observance of the season of Kingdomtide, encompassing the last 13 weeks before Advent, thus dividing the long season after Pentecost into two segments.
 During Kingdomtide, Methodist liturgy has traditionally emphasized charitable work and alleviating the suffering of the poor.

 A second distinctive liturgical feature of Methodism is the use of Covenant Services.
-Although practice varies between different national churches, most Methodist churches annually follow the call of John Wesley for a renewal of their covenant with God.
-It is common, at least in British Methodism, for each congregation to normally hold an annual Covenant Service on the first convenient Sunday of the year, and Wesley's covenant prayer is still used, with minor modification, in the order of service:
+Although practice varies between national churches, most Methodist churches annually follow the call of John Wesley for a renewal of their covenant with God.
+It is common for each congregation to use the Covenant Renewal liturgy during the watchnight service in the night of New Year's Eve, though in Britain, these are often on the first Sunday of the year.
+Wesley's covenant prayer is still used, with minor modification, in the order of service:

-As Wesley advocated outdoor evangelism, revival services are a traditional worship practice of Methodism that are often held in churches, as well as at camp meetings, brush arbor revivals, and tent revivals.
+As John Wesley advocated outdoor evangelism, revival services are a traditional worship practice of Methodism that are often held in churches, as well as at camp meetings, brush arbor revivals, and tent revivals.